crschnick/pdx_unlimiter/README.md

-## Savegame editor
+### Savegame editor

-The Pdx-Unlimiter also comes with a savegame editor, which can also be used as a savegame navigator to quickly find certain entries in a savegame.
+The Pdx-Unlimiter comes with a savegame editor, which can also be used as a savegame navigator to quickly find certain entries in a savegame.
-With this editor you can edit any file that is saved in a Paradox text format.
-This includes EU4 and CK3 non-ironman savegames, all Stellaris savegames, and any game data files for mods and other purposes.
 You can use the included [Ironman converter](#ironman-converter) to also edit converted Ironman savegames.

 ![Editor](misc/editor.png)